Ivana Miličević: Early life

-Miličević was born in Sarajevo, SFR Yugoslavia (modern-day Bosnia and Herzegovina), to Bosnian Croat parents.
+Miličević was born in Sarajevo, SR BiH, SFR Yugoslavia (modern-day Bosnia and Herzegovina), to Bosnian Croat parents.
 She immigrated to the United States at the age of five and was raised in Detroit, Michigan.
 Miličević's younger brother is Tomo Miličević, who was previously the lead guitarist of the rock band Thirty Seconds to Mars.
 She also had a younger brother, Filip, who died in August 2016.

-Miličević worked as a model while attending Athens High School in Troy, Michigan.
-She was also a dancer for the Troy Kids on the Block, a New Kids on the Block tribute group, before leaving Michigan.
 She became a naturalized citizen of the United States.
 In 1992, Miličević graduated from high school and moved to Los Angeles in pursuit of an acting career.
-She was a struggling stand-up comedian, trying to win over crowds with her stories of the modeling business.